Arizona Complex League Angels

-The Arizona Complex League Angels are a professional baseball team competing as a Rookie-level affiliate of the Los Angeles Angels in the Arizona Complex League of Minor League Baseball.
+The Arizona Complex League Angels are a professional baseball team competing as a Rookie-level affiliate of the Los Angeles Angels in the Arizona Complex League (ACL) of Minor League Baseball.
 The team plays its home games at Tempe Diablo Stadium in Tempe, Arizona.
 The team is composed mainly of players who are in their first year of professional baseball either as draftees or non-drafted free agents from the United States, Canada, Dominican Republic, Venezuela, and other countries.

+The ACL Angels won the ACL championship in 2025.

 History

 The team first competed as member of the Arizona League (AZL) from 1989 to 1996.
-After a four-year absence, the team returned in 2001 and have been members of the league since then.
-Through 2005, the team played at Gene Autry Park in nearby Mesa.
-Since 2006, the team uses Tempe Diablo Stadium for night games, and plays day games in the neighboring minor league complex.
+After a four-year absence, the team returned in 2001 and have remained members of the league since.
+Through 2005, they played at Gene Autry Park in nearby Mesa.
+Since 2006, the team uses Tempe Diablo Stadium for night games and plays day games in the neighboring minor league complex.
 Prior to the 2021 season, the Arizona League was renamed as the Arizona Complex League (ACL).
+The ACL Angels won the ACL championship in 2025.